Kreyren/Exheredrey/readme.md

 3.2) LOW_PRIO: Try to add dependendies if recognized error is grabbed.

-LOW_PRIO: Adapt custom Tensorflow IA to resolve issues depending on context.
+EXPERIMENT: Adapt custom Tensorflow IA to resolve issues depending on context.

 HIGH_PRIO: Adapt passive compilation using MuQSS scaling and give paludis full power on jobs that won't hardbrick system nor affect end-user task on DREAMON.